fanalis/Tonkatsu/README.md

 C program to download last episode of a manga from mangastream Why tonkatsu?
 Cuz i like food

+## Disclaimer
+Mangastream page closed, so this is now useless.

 ## Requirements
 - [gumbo-parser](https://github.com/google/gumbo-parser)